mymermer/DataBase_Term_Project/backend/readme.md

 for update and create you need to fill body in json format

-TODO: create route files and from your models files, update "update", "create" functions and allow varabiles to take NULL values (look my code)
+TODO: create route files and from your models files, update "update", "create" functions and allow varabiles to take NULL values (look my code). __init__.py add the register_blueprint

 We may further .gitignore "load_tables.sql" file to not push different directories in the future